NavyaG-lab/Tech-writer/itaipu/itaipu_reviewer.md

 ## Macros
 Since the issues faced when reviewing a PR are recurring and the changes requested in those cases are usually standard, there are some macros we can use.
 You can set up your github macros using [this tutorial](https://help.github.com/en/github/writing-on-github/creating-a-saved-reply).

-### Unsure about PII leakage in SparkOp
+### Unsure about [PII](https://github.com/nubank/data-platform-docs/itaipu/pii_and_personal_data.md) leakage in SparkOp
 Does this sparkOp contain PII information?
-If so, it should have a clearance PII
+If so, it should have a clearance PII.
+Please also refer to: https://github.com/nubank/data-platform-docs/itaipu/pii_and_personal_data.md.

-### Unsure about PII leakage in StaticOp
+### Unsure about [PII](https://github.com/nubank/data-platform-docs/itaipu/pii_and_personal_data.md) leakage in StaticOp
 Does this staticOp contain PII information?
-If so, it should have a clearance PII (and it would go to s3://nu-spark-static/pii/staticop-name/)
+If so, it should have a clearance PII (and it would go to s3://nu-spark-static/pii/staticop-name/).
+Please also refer to: https://github.com/nubank/data-platform-docs/itaipu/pii_and_personal_data.md.

 ### StaticOp command not correctly pasted
 Can you pass the exact command to copy the files?
 This helps a lot the person reviewing the PRs and speeds up the process =) (PR for reference https://github.com/nubank/itaipu/pull/6851)